-- Be sure to stay in the loop by checking your emails for our weekly camp updates! - This year we'll be relying on ClassDojo to communicate with our families!
+- Be sure to stay up to date by checking your emails for our weekly camp updates! - This year we'll be relying on ClassDojo to communicate with our families!
 Stay tuned for more information from our Camp Christina team on connecting to ClassDojo!